-- 18.1 Invoices must contain the purchase order number indicated in the purchase order and describe the components of the service or goods in detail.
+18.1 Invoices must contain the purchase order number indicated in the purchase order and describe the components of the service or goods in detail.
 Invoices must also correspond to the language, order of invoice items and prices indicated in the purchase order.
 Any additional or reduced services or goods must be listed separately in the invoice.

+18.2 Invoices not denominated in local currency must show the conversion rate between the foreign currency/local currency or the VAT amount in the local currency.

+18.3 If in the specific instance the parties agree in writing, notwithstanding the provisions of Section 17.1, that Purchaser shall reimburse out-of-pocket expenses, costs of third-party services and other expenses, these expenses must be shown in the invoice, broken out by item, quantity, unit and total prices and documented by copies of the corresponding invoices or vouchers.

+18.4 Payment periods begin to run from a specific date, although not earlier than the receipt of the goods or their acceptance, and in no case before receipt of the invoice and - if stipulated - the transmission of analysis certificates and/or manufacturing documentation.

+18.5 Payments are due within 60 (sixty) days net after receipt of the invoice unless the provision in Section 18.4 results in a later payment date.

-- 18.2 Invoices not denominated in local currency must show the conversion rate between the foreign currency/local currency or the VAT amount in the local currency. - 18.3 If in the specific instance the parties agree in writing, notwithstanding the provisions of Section 17.1, that Purchaser shall reimburse out-of-pocket expenses, costs of third-party services and other expenses, these expenses must be shown in the invoice, broken out by item, quantity, unit and total prices and documented by copies of the corresponding invoices or vouchers. - 18.4 Payment periods begin to run either on receipt of the valid electronic invoice or on the day of receipt of the goods or services if the date of receiving the electronic invoice is uncertain or if the invoice was received before the delivery of the goods and - if stipulated - the transmission of analysis certificates and/or manufacturing documentation. - 18.5 Payments are due within 60 (sixty) days net after receipt of the valid electronic invoice, unless the provision in Section 18.4 results in a later payment date. - 18.6 If and insofar as is permitted under Belgian law, the Parties may deviate from the payment terms as set forth in Section 18.5 if explicitly agreed, for example in the text field of a purchase order. - 18.7 In case of late payment, interest is due at the interest rate applicable in commercial transactions in accordance with the Belgian law on combating late payment in commercial transactions of 2 August 2002. . - 18.8 In the event of defective deliveries, Purchaser is entitled to withhold payment proportionally until proper performance. - 18.9 Payment does not constitute any acknowledgment of terms, conditions or prices.
-The payment date has no effect on the beginning of the warranty periods and represents neither unrestricted acceptance of the item delivered nor a waiver of potential warranty claims. - 18.10 The Supplier shall issue all invoices to the Purchaser exclusively in the form of a structured electronic invoice in accordance with the European Standard EN 16931, using the Peppol BIS Billing 3.0 format and transmitted through the Peppol network used by the Purchaser, unless otherwise agreed in writing.
-Supplier acknowledges that the electronic invoice constitutes the sole valid and legally binding invoice for the purposes of the Agreement. - 18.11 The Supplier shall provide the Purchaser, in a timely manner, with all technical information required for the registration of the Supplier in the Purchaser's systems and for the proper validation of electronic invoices, including the Supplier's Peppol ID, VAT number, legal entity details and electronic invoicing address. - 18.12 The Supplier warrants that its IT systems and software are fully capable of issuing e-invoices in compliance with EN 16931 and that all e-invoices meet the applicable legal and technical requirements regarding authenticity, integrity and readability. - 18.13 The Purchaser shall not be liable for any delay or error in the receipt or processing of e-invoices resulting from technical failures, incompatibility, or negligence on the part of the Supplier or its IT systems.
+- 18.6 In case the Supplier is to be considered as small and medium-sized enterprise (SME) in accordance with art.
+2:395a up to and including 2:398 of the Dutch Civil Code, payments are due within 30 (thirty) days net after receipt of the invoice unless the provision in Section 18.4 results in a later payment date. - 18.7 If and insofar as is permitted under Dutch law, the Parties may deviate from the payment terms if explicitly agreed, for example in the text field of a purchase order. - 18.8 Purchaser's payment shall be late only if Purchaser received an express warning after the date payment was due and/or a fixed payment deadline was stipulated. - 18.9 In the event of defective deliveries, Purchaser is entitled to withhold payment proportionally until proper performance. - 18.10 Payment does not constitute any acknowledgment of terms, conditions or prices.
+The payment date has no effect on the beginning of the warranty periods and represents neither unrestricted acceptance of the item delivered nor a waiver of potential warranty claims. - 18.11 Supplier shall issue its invoices exclusively in electronic format and as specified in the respective purchase order.